dekoza/mtgpl/CLB.rst

    Put two +1/+1 counters on target creature and untap it.
 It gains hexproof until end of turn.
 (Then exile this card.
 You may cast the creature later from exile.)

-:mtgtip:`Druid of the Emerald Grove<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8a270d07-29da-4c31-ae6a-5f60c162f508.jpg?1653694438|https://scryfall.com/card/clb/226/druid-of-the-emerald-grove?utm_source=api>`
+:mtgtip:`Druid of the Emerald Grove<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8a270d07-29da-4c31-ae6a-5f60c162f508.jpg?1653970274|https://scryfall.com/card/clb/226/druid-of-the-emerald-grove?utm_source=api>`
-   When Druid of the Emerald Grove enters the battlefield, search your library for up to two basic lands cards and reveal them, then roll a d20.
+   When Druid of the Emerald Grove enters the battlefield, search your library for up to two basic land cards and reveal them, then roll a d20.

-   1-9 | Put those cards into your hand, then shuffle.
+   1—9 | Put those cards into your hand, then shuffle.

-   10-19 | Put one of those cards onto the battlefield tapped and the other into your hand, then shuffle.
+   10—19 | Put one of those cards onto the battlefield tapped and the other into your hand, then shuffle.

-   20 | Put those cards onto the battlefield tapped.
+   20 | Put those cards onto the battlefield tapped, then shuffle.

 :mtgtip:`Druidic Ritual<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/4/54935597-b5d0-476d-82f3-42a9201e4556.jpg?1653694521|https://scryfall.com/card/clb/227/druidic-ritual?utm_source=api>`
    You may mill three cards.
 Then return up to one creature card and up to one land card from your graveyard to your hand.
-(To mill a card, put the top card of your library into their graveyard.)
+(To mill a card, put the top card of your library into your graveyard.)

 :mtgtip:`Earthquake Dragon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bfedfd30-8075-429e-a0fa-4919920c8632.jpg?1653419897|https://scryfall.com/card/clb/228/earthquake-dragon?utm_source=api>`